- Contact details

 • to our third party services providers, government partners and the National Archives, who provide data processing services for us (for example, who support the delivery of, provide functionality on, or help to enhance the security of our Website, or who help us compile the Report), or who otherwise process personal information for purposes that are described in this Privacy Notice (such as Epiq Systems Ltd) or notified to you when we collect your personal information;

-• to any competent law enforcement body, regulatory, government agency, court or other third party where we believe disclosure is necessary (i) as a matter of applicable law or regulation, (ii) to exercise, establish or defend our legal rights, or (iii) to protect your vital interests or those of any other person;
+• to any competent law enforcement body, regulatory, government agency, court or other third parties where we believe disclosure is necessary (i) as a matter of applicable law or regulation, (ii) to exercise, establish or defend our legal rights, or (iii) to protect your vital interests or those of any other person;

 • to the general public, if we include your personal information within our final, published Report.
 If we intend to refer to you critically in the Report, we will notify you of this in advance in order to seek your feedback on how you will be portrayed before the Report is finalised;